Vetstor/interview-2025/README.md

 - Present them in React app

 #### Deliverables
-- `Task_1_result.md`: tickets/spec for Part 1
+- `Task_1_result.md`: Problem break down for Part 1
 - Working app (code in a public repo; fork or your own)
 - Deployed URL we can click and test
 - Short write‑up of decisions/assumptions in `Task_2_comments.md` (or your README)
-- Email the repo link and app URL to jan-at-vetstor.com
+- Email the repo link and app URL to jan -at- vetstor.com

 #### Recommendations
 - Keep it simple; choose tools appropriate for the job